Best Dog Training Methods Compared: What Science Says in 2026

 What it is: dog learns by watching another dog or person be rewarded for behaviors.
 Popularized by Dr. Irene Pepperberg with parrots.

 Verdict: ✅ Underused but effective, especially in multi-dog households or group classes.
 Social learning is real in dogs.
+For a structured program that combines multiple methods, see our Brain Training for Dogs review to decide if it fits your goals.

 The Research Consensus

 A 2021 study in Applied Animal Behaviour Science found that dogs trained with positive reinforcement showed significantly lower stress indicators, higher task engagement, and better long-term retention than dogs trained with punishment-based methods.
+If you are just starting out, our complete beginner's training guide translates all of these methods into a simple day-one action plan.

 Science-Based Training — Brain Training for Dogs →